PAMJ Call for papers: The Surge of Mpox in African Countries - A Global Call to Action (Special Issue)

 Guest Editors

-Jean B. Nachega, MD, MPH, PhD, DTM&H, FAAS (Stellenbosch University, South Africa and University of Pittsburgh School of Public Health, PA, USA).
 Pr.
-Nachega is a physician who is an Associate Professor of Medicine at the University of Pittsburgh.
+Jean Nachega is a physician who is an Associate Professor of Medicine at the University of Pittsburgh.
 He is an infectious diseases doctor with a focus on improving the public health outcomes of people infected with HIV/AIDS.
-He is a Fellow of the African Academy of Sciences. |
+He is a Fellow of the African Academy of Sciences.

-Nadia A. Sam-Agudu, MD, CTropMed (Institute of Human Virology Nigeria, University of Cape Coast School of Medical Sciences, Ghana, and University of Minnesota Medical School).
-Dr. Sam-Agudu is a clinician-scientist and Professor of Pediatrics in Infectious Diseases at the University of Minnesota USA, the Senior Technical Advisor for Pediatric and Adolescent HIV at the Institute of Human Virology Nigeria, and a faculty of the University of Cape Coast, Ghana.
+Dr. Nadia is a clinician-scientist and Professor of Pediatrics in Infectious Diseases at the University of Minnesota USA, the Senior Technical Advisor for Pediatric and Adolescent HIV at the Institute of Human Virology Nigeria, and a faculty of the University of Cape Coast, Ghana.
 Her research focuses on major infectious diseases affecting children in African countries, including HIV, tuberculosis, COVID-19 and mpox.
 Dr. Sam-Agudu also applies her implementation science expertise to the delivery of infectious disease prevention and treatment interventions.
-She leads the Central and West Africa Implementation Science Alliance (CAWISA). |
+She leads the Central and West Africa Implementation Science Alliance (CAWISA).

-Boghuma K. Titanji, MD, MSc, PhD, DTM&H (Emory University School of Medicine, Altanta, GA, USA).
-Dr. Boghuma is currently an assistant professor of medicine and has 4 parallel career interests: translational and clinical HIV research, science communication, emerging infectious diseases, and global health advocacy.
+Dr. Titanji is currently an assistant professor of medicine and has 4 parallel career interests: translational and clinical HIV research, science communication, emerging infectious diseases, and global health advocacy.
 Her clinical focus is people with HIV, and her current research focuses on chronic inflammation as a mediator of cardiovascular disease in people with HIV.
-In addition, she is passionate about leveraging translational research to improve the care of people with HIV, global health equity and using science to influence health policy through science communication and advocacy. |
+In addition, she is passionate about leveraging translational research to improve the care of people with HIV, global health equity and using science to influence health policy through science communication and advocacy.

-Dr Fiona Braka, MD, MPH (Emergency Response Manager, WHO Regional Office for Africa, Brazzaville, Congo Republic) Dr Braka is the Emergency Response Manager of the World Health Organization Regional Office for Africa based in Brazzaville, Congo.
+Dr Fiona Braka is the Emergency Response Manager of the World Health Organization Regional Office for Africa based in Brazzaville, Congo.
 She leads the regional response operations to acute and protracted health emergencies including disease outbreaks and humanitarian crises.
 Her role also entails coordination of AFRO support to countries to strengthen their local capacities for emergency response through the EPR SURGE initiative.
-Dr Braka has two decades of national and international experience with the World Health Organization. |
+Dr Braka has two decades of national and international experience with the World Health Organization.
+Before joining the regional office in 2021, she served in different capacities in Nigeria, Ethiopia and Uganda where she led WHO efforts to eradicate wild polio virus and supported the national governments to strengthen their vaccination programmes.

-Placide Mbala-Kingenbeni, MD, PhD (Institut National de Recherche Biomédicale and University of Kinshasa, Democratic Republic of the Congo.
-Dr Mbala is a Medical Doctor and virologist, he has participated in several research studies and in the control of several epidemics caused by zoonotic diseases such as Ebola and monkeypox, under the supervision of Professor Muyembe.
-He is currently Head of the Epidemiology and Global Health Department, and Head of the Pathogen Genomics Laboratory at the INRB. |
+Dr Placide Mbala-Kingebeni is a Medical Doctor and virologist, he has participated in several research studies and in the control of several epidemics caused by zoonotic diseases such as Ebola and monkeypox, under the supervision of Professor Muyembe.
+He is currently Head of the Epidemiology and Global Health Department, and Head of the Pathogen Genomics Laboratory at the INRB.

-Joseph Chukwudi Okeibunor, MSc, PhD (WHO Regional Office for Africa, Brazzaville, Congo Republic) Dr Okeibunor leads the research activities in the Emergency Preparedness (EMP) unit of the Emergency Preparedness and Response (EPR) program in the WHO AFRO.
+Joseph Chukwudi Okeibunor leads the research activities in the Emergency Preparedness (EMP) unit of the Emergency Preparedness and Response (EPR) program in the WHO AFRO.
 He coordinated research in various capacities in WHO/AFRO, first, as Immunization Social Scientist for Immunization and Polio Eradication programmes; then as Lead Research & Development, including Digital Health in the Assistant Regional Directors cluster of WHO AFRO.
 In these capacities he coordinated the publication of several special issues of different journal on different disease pathogens in WHO/AFRO, thereby documenting various best practices WHO AFRO engaged in combatting health challenges, especially disease outbreaks in the region.
-Before joining WHO in 2012, he was Professor of Sociology/Anthropology in the University of Nigeria, Nsukka, and Fellow in International Health from Harvard School of Public Health, Harvard University, Boston Massachusetts, USA. |
+Before joining WHO in 2012, he was Professor of Sociology/Anthropology in the University of Nigeria, Nsukka, and Fellow in International Health from Harvard School of Public Health, Harvard University, Boston Massachusetts, USA.

 Pan African Medical Journal